Robert N. Butler: Career

 Butler was a principal investigator of one of the first interdisciplinary, comprehensive, longitudinal studies of healthy community-residing older persons, conducted at the National Institute of Mental Health (1955–1966), which resulted in the landmark book Human Aging.
 His research helped establish the fact that senility was not inevitable with aging, but is a consequence of disease.

+In his 1961 essay, “The Life Review: An Interpretation of Reminiscence in the Aged,” Butler introduces the concept of life review as a natural psychological process later in life.
+Butler suggests that reminiscence among older people is not a meaningless process, but one that can help individuals to resolve conflicts and reflect on their life events.
+Butler’s concept of life review has also been used more formally in therapeutic contexts when the review is guided by a professional.

 In 1969, he coined the term ageism to describe discrimination against seniors; the term was patterned on sexism and racism.
 Butler defined "ageism" as a combination of three connected elements.
 Among them were prejudicial attitudes towards older people, old age, and the aging process; discriminatory practices against older people; and institutional practices and policies that perpetuate stereotypes about elderly people.

 In 1975, he became the founding Director of the National Institute on Aging (NIA) of the National Institutes of Health, where he remained until 1982.
 At the National Institute on Aging he established Alzheimer's disease as a national research priority.

 In 1982, he founded the Department of Geriatrics and Adult Development at the Mount Sinai Medical Center, the first department of geriatrics in a United States medical school.
 In addition, Butler helped found the Alzheimer's Disease Association, the American Association of Geriatric Psychiatry, the American Federation for Aging Research and the Alliance for Aging Research.